About Us

 My ideal client is feeling a little uneasy about this whole 'therapy thing'.
 That's okay.
 We will go at your pace and break down the barriers that are holding you back from your true and confident self.
 If this resonates with you, I am accepting new clients and would be so privileged to join you in your journey of self-exploration.

-Jessica Stauber, LGSW
+Jessica Stauber, MSW, LGSW

 MAPLE GROVE